Sweyn, Forkbeard, was born to Harald Bluetooth

 Aethelred made another Danegeld payment of £48,000 (17 kg of silver) to stop the destruction being caused by the Vikings.

 Sweyn Forkbeard returned and took Wessex, Mercia and Northumbria.
-London alone held out against the Danes.
+Only London held out against the Danes.

 Having conquered the majority of England, Sweyn Forkbeard proclaimed himself King of England.
 King Aethelred, his wife Emma